Buildstarted/buildstarted.com/_posts/2012-07-17-descriptionfor-mvc-3.md

 title: DescriptionFor mvc 3
 ---

-<p>I'm surprised this particular feature doesn't exist for MVC - it's such a simple function.</p>
+I'm surprised this particular feature doesn't exist for MVC - it's such a simple function.

-<p>I needed a description of the fields being entered for a form and I decided to use the <strong>Description</strong> parameter of the <strong>Display</strong> attribute.
-To add the attribute you just:</p>
+I needed a description of the fields being entered for a form and I decided to use the <strong>Description</strong> parameter of the <strong>Display</strong> attribute.
+To add the attribute you just:

 <pre><code>public class RegistrationModel {
     [Display(Name = "Referrer", Description="If anyone referred you to us please enter their name?")]